Amazon Sponsored Products vs Sponsored Brands: What’s the Difference?

 If you’re an Amazon seller trying to decide where to spend your ad dollars, you’ve probably asked: Sponsored Products or Sponsored Brands?
 Both can drive traffic and sales – but which one fits your goals best?
 Below we walk through what sets them apart, use-cases, pros & cons, and how to choose based on what you’re trying to achieve (dump the guesswork).

-What are Sponsored Products & Sponsored Brands?
+What Are Amazon Sponsored Products and Sponsored Brands?

 AspectSponsored ProductsSponsored Brands